ninell-oldenburg/open-speech/README.md

 # Use

 Download all the .py files.
-You can make your own recording or text me to get sample recordings.
+You can make your own recording or find sample recordings in the audio folder.
 Open the program in the terminal using 'python3 gui.py' and the GUI will open.
 It comes with instructions (in German).

 # Dependecies